sarsatis/AlgoExpert/Arrays/Readme.txt

-5)Added Smallest difference and its appropriate test cases 6)Added Move Element to End and its appropriate test cases 7)Added Monotonic array and its appropriate test cases
+5)Added Smallest difference and its appropriate test cases 6)Added Move Element to End and its appropriate test cases 7)Added Monotonic array and its appropriate test cases 7)Added Spiral array and its appropriate test cases